Skip to Content

 The Basket of Dreams at the top of the Queenstown Hill Hike

-the Basket of Dreams!
+The Basket of Dreams!

 Once you reach the top of Queenstown Hill one of the first things you’ll notice is an unusually large metal sculpture.
 This is the Basket of Dreams which was created by the artist Caroline Robinson.
 It was created as a resting place to relax, enjoy the views, and inspire thoughts and reflection.